Colorado River State Historic Park: Historical park

 Five buildings left over from the quartermaster depot days remain at the park.
 The site was identified as a possible historic park in the early 1960s.
 The office of the depot quartermaster was acquired by the state in 1969.
 More property was added to what would become the park in 1980.
 The park land was purchased from United States Department of the Interior by the city of Yuma and donated to the state park system in 1986.
 Groundbreaking for the park was held in 1986.
 The park opened in 1990 as a unit of Yuma Territorial Prison State Historic Park and was established as a state historic park in 1997, under the control of the non-profit Yuma Crossing Foundation.

 The Yuma Crossing Foundation established an agreement with the state parks board to manage, develop and operate the site as a living history museum.
 After seven years of construction and rebuilding the park was opened to the public in 1997 as Yuma Crossing State Historic Park.
 The park is part of the Yuma Crossing National Heritage Area.
 The name of the park was changed in 2007 to reflect the original use of the area and its historic interpretive focus.

 As of 2014, the park includes the Southern Pacific Railroad Passenger Coach Car-S.P.
 X7, which is separately listed on the National Register of Historic Places.

+Yuma Crossing National Heritage Area renamed the park to Colorado River State Historic Park in 2017 to reflect expanded coverage of the Colorado River.